zenml-io/zenml/docs/book/getting-started/system-architectures.md

 ZenML OSS is free with Apache 2.0 license.
 Learn how to deploy it [here](./deploying-zenml/README.md).

 {% hint style="info" %}
-To learn more about the core concepts for ZenML OSS, go [here](../getting-started/core-concepts.md)
+To learn more about the core concepts for ZenML OSS, go [here](../getting-started/core-concepts.md).
 {% endhint %}

 ## ZenML Pro (SaaS or Self-hosted)

 {% hint style="info" %}
-If you're interested in assessing ZenML Pro SaaSs, you can create a [free account](https://cloud.zenml.io/?utm\_source=docs\&utm\_medium=referral\_link\&utm\_campaign=cloud\_promotion\&utm\_content=signup\_link).
+If you're interested in assessing ZenML Pro SaaS, you can create a [free account](https://cloud.zenml.io/?utm\_source=docs\&utm\_medium=referral\_link\&utm\_campaign=cloud\_promotion\&utm\_content=signup\_link).

 If would like to self-host ZenML Pro, please [book a demo](https://zenml.io/book-a-demo).